RHexMan/RHex/RUtils/RichGSL/RichGSL_README.md

 `h2xs -Afn RichGSL`

 A new folder `RichGSL`, with an elaborate set of subfolders, will be created in `RHex_XS`.
+Among other things, `RichGSL.pm` was created and put in the `lib` subfolder.
+The code is fine, but we want to install our pod documentation, so replace the created file by the one from source.

+`cp RichGSL.pm RichGSL/lib/RichGSL.pm`

 What follows should have been trivial, but due to an "incorrectable bug" in `h2xs`, you need to do something more elaborate.
 Copy all the files in `RichGSL_Source` into `RHex_XS`.
 Then